xmaggieliu/fbla-quiz/README.md

-# FBLA NLC 2021 - Coding and Programming Submission
+# FBLA NLC 2021 - Coding and Programming
 Flask web app that generates a random 5-question quiz from a SQLite database.

 ## Features